open-quantum-safe/oqs-demos/locust/README.md

 ## Usage

-Information how to use the image is [available in the separate file USAGE.md](USAGE.md).
+Information how to use locust: [available in the separate file USAGE.md](USAGE.md).

 ## Disclaimer